kevL/yata/ReadMe.txt

                  whitespace from the ends of row-lines); setting the Changed flag like this is a way to tell purists that a file is not quite at peak efficiency
-             (6) and Strict also suppresses the tooltip that appears when a col is sorted by anything other than ID-ascending ("warn : Table is not sorted by ascending ID") - ie, persons who use Strict don't get a tooltip although the head of the id-col still turns to a
+             (6) and "true" also suppresses the tooltip that appears when a col is sorted by anything other than ID-ascending ("warn : Table is not sorted by ascending ID") - ie, persons who use Strict don't get a tooltip although the head of the id-col still turns to a